Let’s give it up for easy recipes, especially this yogurt chicken dinner!

 Place chicken pieces in a 9×13 casserole dish, that has been sprayed with cooking oil.

-Place dish in the oven and bake for 35 to 45 minutes or until juices run clear.
+Place the dish in the oven and bake for 35 to 45 minutes or until juices run clear.

 Let chicken sit at least 5 minutes before serving.